12 Essential Questions to Ask Your Doctor Before Taking Antibiotics

 If I had a reaction in the past, am I allergic to this medication?

-An allergy to an antibiotic means not only do you have to avoid that medicine, but also related ones in the same drug family, Tomaka says.
+An allergy to an antibiotic means not only do you have to avoid that medicine, but you may also need to avoid other antibiotics in the same drug family, Tomaka says.
 But just because you had a reaction when you were younger doesn’t necessarily mean you need to avoid it now.
 Your system might be able to tolerate a type of penicillin that’s less similar to one that gave you a reaction, for instance.
 Plus, your reaction might not have been allergies after all—ampicillin, for example, can cause rashes in children related to histamine release, rather than an allergy.
+Note that side effects like nausea and vomiting are normal, and not signs of an allergy.
 You should still stick with a medication you know you feel comfortable with, but it might be worth a future visit to test whether you’re truly allergic.
 “An outpatient with an infection is not going to go through all this,” Tomaka says.
 “Pick the safest, most conservative route if you’re not going to be monitored.
 The value of finding out about an allergy is to get the most updated information.”

 Next, check out the important questions to ask before taking any prescription medications.